PBFDOT Header

 Traffic Impact:

-Traffic Impact: Northbound SR 76/ Kanner Highway between Veterans Memorial Bridge and SE 30th Street, in Stuart, 9 a.m. to 4 p.m., Monday through Friday, through Friday, March 31, 1 of 3 lanes closed for water main extension and site access improvements.
+Traffic Impact: Northbound SR 76/ S Kanner Highway between Veterans Memorial Bridge and SE 30th Street, in Stuart, 9 a.m. to 4 p.m., Monday through Friday, through Monday, March 31, 1 of 3 lanes closed for water main extension and site access improvements.
 For more information, please contact Spencer Weiner at 561-689-3917.

 Traffic Impact: